 She enters, lights up her cigarette, sits downs and says, “Deputy Diane Reporting”.
 Gordon asks her about the last night she saw Cooper, did he by any chance mention Major Garland Briggs.
 Diane tells him she doesn’t want to talk about that night, but Gordon persuades her.
 Albert explains that a wedding ring was found in the stomach of Major Briggs and it was inscribed with the words, to Dougie, from Janey-E. Now for a massive and unexpected twist – Diane tells them that she has a sister, a half sister named Jane and she’s married to someone called Douglas Jones.
 That they live in Las Vegas last she knew but that they are estranged, they haven’t spoken in years.

 What the hell?!
-Let’s think about this clearly.
-Diane has a sister who is married to a man that looks almost exactly like Agent Dale Cooper?
+Let’s think about this logically.
+Diane has a sister who is married to a man who looks almost exactly like Agent Dale Cooper?
 Does Diane know this?
-It could be that she’s never seen him, if they have been estranged for some time, she might never have seen her sisters husband.
+It could be that she’s never seen him if they have been estranged for some time, she might never have seen her sister’s husband.
 If she has then is this why they are estranged?
 Does Diane know that her sister married a manufactured being?
-If Diane is working with Dopplecooper and it was he that manufactured Dougie then maybe she does know this.
+If Diane is working with Doppelcooper and it was he that manufactured Dougie then maybe she does know this.
 I still can’t quite believe that Diane is that mean though.
-Yes she’s a tough cookie on the outside, but I bet she’s got a gooey middle.
-I am still not convinced that Diane is working with Dopplecooper.
-If its not him, and its Jeffries that she is working with, then she’s leading them to exactly the right place.
+Yes, she’s a tough cookie on the outside, but I bet she’s got a gooey middle.
+I am still not convinced that Diane is working with Doppelcooper.
+If it’s not him, and it’s Jeffries that she is working with, then she’s leading them to exactly the right place.

 In Part 12 we saw Diane receive a text message saying, ‘Las Vegas’.
 She replied, ‘they haven’t asked yet’.
 So she knew that the time was coming for them to tell her about the ring in Briggs’ stomach.
 Is Janey-E really her sister?
 There’s no real reason for her to lie about it, but at the same time it could just have been a way to get them to go to Las Vegas.
 Quite a tall tale though if not true.
 Surely Gordon and Albert would have known about Diane having a sister named Jane with a husband named Douglas Jones?
 They will have every bit of background information available to them, they knew what bar to find her drinking in, they’d know her family makeup.
 So was this a test to see what she would do next?
 Where she would lead them to?